 Mitral valve prolapse is the term used when the valve does not close properly.
 It can be caused by many different things.

 In most cases, it is harmless.
-Patients usually do not know they have the problem, and it does not affect their health.
+The problem generally does not affect health and most people with the condition are not aware of it.
 In a small number of cases, the prolapse can cause blood to leak backwards.
 This is called mitral regurgitation.

 Mitral valve prolapse often affects thin women who may have minor chest wall deformities, scoliosis, or other disorders.
 Some forms of mitral valve prolapse seem to be passed down through families (inherited).

-Mitral valve prolapse is also seen with some connective tissue disorders, especially Marfan syndrome and other rare genetic disorders.
+Mitral valve prolapse is also seen with some connective tissue disorders such as Marfan syndrome and other rare genetic disorders.

 - Chest pain (not caused by coronary artery disease or a heart attack)